jgm/citeproc-server/README.md

 # citeproc-server

 A web API wrapping the Haskell citeproc library.
-Use `--port` to specify the port, `--static-dir` to specify the static directory containing `index.html` and `data.js`.
+Use `--port` or `-p` to specify the port.

 ## Request